top of page

 Nowadays, biochar is mainly known for its capabilities in sequestering carbon dioxide.
 However, biochar has its origins in ancient practices of soil management and agriculture.

-One notable example is the indigenous practice known as "terra preta" or "dark earth" found in the Amazon rainforest.
+One notable example is a practice known as "terra preta" or "dark earth" by indigenous people in the Amazon.
 These dark, highly fertile soils contain a significant amount of biochar, created through a combination of deliberate charcoal production and the addition of charcoal to agricultural fields.

-Terra preta still exists and consists of 70 times more black carbon than the surrounding soils, according to a 2014 study, resulting in much more fertile soils and creating a stable carbon sink.
+Terra preta still exists in the Amazon basin and consists of 70 times more black carbon than the surrounding soils, according to a 2014 study, resulting in much more fertile soils and creating a stable carbon sink.

 Similar practices of using charred organic matter in agriculture have been found in other parts of the world, including ancient China, where the use of "black earth" was documented.
 These historical practices demonstrate the early recognition of the positive effects of biochar on soil productivity.